grafana/beyla/docs/tutorial/README.md

 - eBPF enabled in the host
 - The instrumented Go programs must have been compiled with Go 1.17 or higher
 - Administrative access to execute the instrumenter
+  - Or execute it from a user enabling the `SYS_ADMIN` capability.

 ## Downloading